 In [Yam et al 2018] a model for the polarizability of nucleotides A,T,C, G is developed based on standard physics so that the external electric field would generate dipole moment for given nucleotide.
-What one hopes is to have a model producing ferro-electric behavior.
+What one hopes to have is ferro-electric behavior.
 The model calculations give ferroelectric behavior and a square shaped hysteresis curve.
 In case of entire DNA each nucleotide would behave independently in inhomogenous electric field with varying direction.